bobbythree/bobbythree/README.md

 # Hi there, I'm Robert Lewis III (bobbythree)! 👋

 I'm a passionate technologist who thrives in the Linux environment, constantly exploring its intricacies.
-While my professional aspirations lie in Linux administration, I also have a creative side and enjoy bringing musical and artistic ideas to life through JavaScript and Python.
+I also have a creative side and enjoy bringing artistic, musical and gaming ideas to life through JavaScript and Python.

----

-## About Me

-🐧 **Linux Enthusiast & Aspiring Admin:** I genuinely love working with Linux – from delving into the command line to optimizing system performance and automating tasks.
-I'm currently on the path to becoming a certified Linux professional, diligently studying for my **CompTIA Linux+ certification** through a comprehensive Udemy course.

 ---